Tag: Top Tips

 If you are making your own baby food, freeze it in ice cube trays so you have a variety of foods and flavours in small portion sizes ready to defrost and serve to your baby when you need it.

-For more information about weaning and children’s feeding, see South Lakes Speech & Language Therapy’s Information and Resources page, and sign up to our newsletter if you would like new posts sent directly to your inbox.
+For more information about weaning and children’s feeding, see South Lakes Speech & Language Therapy’s Information and Resources page and follow us on Facebook.
+Sign up to our newsletter if you would like new posts sent directly to your inbox.
 If you would like support with feeding your child, please get in touch.